apache/spark/docs/structured-streaming-programming-guide.md

   - Addition / deletion of filters is allowed: `sdf.selectExpr("a")` to `sdf.where(...).selectExpr("a").filter(...)`.

-  - Changes in projections with same output schema is allowed: `sdf.selectExpr("stringColumn AS json").writeStream` to `sdf.select(to_json(...).as("json")).writeStream`.
+  - Changes in projections with same output schema is allowed: `sdf.selectExpr("stringColumn AS json").writeStream` to `sdf.selectExpr("anotherStringColumn AS json").writeStream`

   - Changes in projections with different output schema are conditionally allowed: `sdf.selectExpr("a").writeStream` to `sdf.selectExpr("b").writeStream` is allowed only if the output sink allows the schema change from `"a"` to `"b"`.

 - *Changes in stateful operations*: Some operations in streaming queries need to maintain state data in order to continuously update the result.
-Structured Streaming automatically checkpoints the state data to fault-tolerant storage (for example, DBFS, AWS S3, Azure Blob storage) and restores it after restart.
+Structured Streaming automatically checkpoints the state data to fault-tolerant storage (for example, HDFS, AWS S3, Azure Blob storage) and restores it after restart.
   However, this assumes that the schema of the state data remains same across restarts.
 This means that *any changes (that is, additions, deletions, or schema modifications) to the stateful operations of a streaming query are not allowed between restarts*.
   Here is the list of stateful operations whose schema should not be changed between restarts in order to ensure state recovery: